-If the worst comes to pass, depending on how remote the shooting location is, the outage can feel inconsequential or like a production nightmare.
+If the worst comes to pass, depending on how remote the shooting location is, the outage can feel inconsequential or be a production nightmare.
 In cities and studios, it can pass over like a breeze thanks to backup generators and rapid response by the authorities.
-In a remote village though, you’ll be waiting it out like the villagers, but that would probably have been expected and prepared for.
+In a remote village though, you’ll be waiting it out like the villagers.
+But that would probably have been expected and prepared for.

-It is our goal to make any production a success, and vital to that success is communication.
-On your arrival, our production house will hand you mobile phones with the local sim card to contact anyone locally and a pocket wifi to get some use out of your phones on the move.
-And pretty much wherever you go in Bangkok you’ll be able to access wifi and have a constant four-bar 4G connection.
+It is our goal to make any production a success.
+And vital to that success is communication.
+On your arrival, our production house will hand you mobile phones with the local sim card to contact anyone locally.
+We’ll also hand you a pocket wifi to get some use out of your phones on the move.
+Furthermore, pretty much wherever you go in Bangkok you’ll be able to access wifi and have a constant four-bar 4G connection.
 Many places also let you benefit from an ultra-fast fiber connection.
-And from personal experience, I can honestly say connectivity here is much better than most European cities and on par with Seoul or Hong Kong.
+And connectivity here is much better than many European cities and on par with Seoul.

-Leaving major cities and tourist areas, the quality of connectivity degrades rapidly and simply loading Messenger or Whatsapp can feel like a godsend.
+Leaving major cities and tourist areas, the quality of connectivity degrades rapidly.
+Simply loading Messenger or Whatsapp can feel like a godsend.
 But it wouldn’t necessarily always be worse than say rural Brittany in France.

-To conclude, infrastructure is in many ways the fabric of modern society, and it evolves with it.
+Infrastructure is in many ways the fabric of modern society, and it evolves with it.
 Film production, much like any economic and artistic manifestations of human activity depends a lot on how that fabric is weaved together.
-Thailand has all its core infrastructure in place, and while transitioning into a new power structure and economic model, its infrastructure changes along with it.
-The next few decades will see Thailand and especially Bangkok transform and its economic opportunities diversify and multiply and that will of course greatly impact our video production service opportunities, as well as the Film industry in general.
+Thailand has all its core infrastructure in place.
+And while transitioning into a new power structure and economic model, its infrastructure changes along with it.
+The next few decades will see Thailand and especially Bangkok transform.
+Its economic opportunities will diversify and multiply.
+That will of course greatly impact our video production service opportunities, as well as the Film industry in general.